 Channel Islands National Park

-Channel Islands National Park is a 2-hour drive from LA and then a 1-3 hour ferry ride from Santa Barbara.
-A chain of five islands–Santa Cruz, Anacapa, Santa Rosa, Santa Barbara and San Miguel–make up this unspoiled, primitive destination that’s begging to be explored by adventurous families.
+Channel Islands National Park is a 2-hour drive from LA and then a 1-3 hour ferry ride via Island Packers (the official boat Concessionaire for the Channel Islands National Park), departing regularly from Ventura and Channel Islands Harbors in Ventura and Oxnard, CA. A chain of five islands–Santa Cruz, Anacapa, Santa Rosa, Santa Barbara and San Miguel–make up this unspoiled, primitive destination that’s begging to be explored by adventurous families.
 All five are filled with breathtaking scenery, but Santa Cruz tends to be the most popular with family-friendly activities like whale watching, hiking and kayaking through mysterious sea caves.
 Be sure to bring plenty of food and water for your trip as there are no concessions available on any of the islands.

 Airbnb Nearby: There are no Airbnbs on any of the Channel Islands, but camping is welcome.
 If you’re heading back to land after a day of long day exploration, this adorable house in downtown Santa Barbara is just the ticket.
 It sleeps up to six guests, offers a chef’s kitchen, a sunny backyard and is within walking distance of State Street’s vibrant eateries and shops.